As-Samra Wastewater Treatment Plant (WWTP), Jordan

 As-Samra project history

-Jordan prepared a long term plan to treat wastewater in 1982.
-The Kingdom had only a few sanitary sewers and just one wastewater treatment plant in Amman prior to that.
-The long term plan, in its initial phase, saw the construction of the As-Samra WSP in 1985.
+Jordan prepared a long-term plan to treat wastewater in 1982.
+The kingdom had only a few sanitary sewers and just one wastewater treatment plant in Amman prior to that.
+In its initial phase, the long-term plan saw the construction of the As-Samra WSP in 1985.

 The WSP was overloaded very quickly and its effluents were not able to meet the Jordanian domestic wastewater discharge standards.
 The effluents caused major environmental and health concerns when the water was used for irrigation or discharged into rivers and other water bodies.